-5.19 Table 1 Preferred sites
+5.21 Table 1 Preferred sites

-Sites considered for development Ref Site Size ha Number on map Community order of preference Α Land south of Main Street, Lubenham 1.7 ALN/HSG/12 5th В Tofts Barn Undle, Lubenham 0.5 A/LN/MXD/O2 7th С Land west of Rushes Lane, Lubenham 1.67 A/LN/HSG/03 8th D Land off Foxton Road, Lubenham 1.13 A/LN/HSG/04 3rd equal - not developable (source HDC 2014 SHLAA) Е Land off Laughton Road, Lubenham 0.35 A/LN/HSG/05 1st F Old Hall Farm, Old Hall Lane, Lubenham 0.53 A/LN/HSG/06 Now refused G Land north of Harborough Road, 1.46 A/LN/HSG/08 9th Н Land north of Barleycroft.
+G Land north of Harborough Road, 1.46 A/LN/HSG/08 9th Н Land north of Barleycroft.
 0.81 A/LN/HSG/07 6th I Land north of Foxton Road.
 1.219 A/LN/HSG/09 AND 11 (duplicate application) 3rd equal J Land south of Laughton Road.
 0.8094 - 1.21 A/LN/HSG/10 2nd

-5.20 In order to achieve the Core Strategy target of 72 dwellings to achieve compliance with the current development plan and based upon the above consultation responses Lubenham's community identified the following sites in order of preference: -
+5.22 In order to achieve the Core Strategy target of 72 dwellings to achieve compliance with the current development plan and based upon the above consultation responses Lubenham's community identified the following sites in order of preference: -

-Е Land north of Laughton Road (A/LN/HSG/05) 9 units J. Land south of Laughton Road (A/LN/HSG/10) 13 units 1 Land north of Foxton Road (A/LN/HSG/09 AND 11) 27 units Α Land south of Main Street (A/LN/HSG/12) 36 units
+Е Land north of Laughton Road (A/LN/HSG/05) 9 units J. Land south of Laughton Road (A/LN/HSG/10) 13 units Ι Land north of Foxton Road (A/LN/HSG/09 AND 11) 27 units А Land south of Main Street (A/LN/HSG/12) 36 units

+TOTAL

-TOTAL 85 units
+85 units

-- 5.21 On the basis that only three of the sites identified above are considered by Harborough District Council to be deliverable in the next 10 years (sites E, I and A from the list above) (source HDC) only these sites providing 72 new dwellings) are supported by the Neighbourhood Plan in order to achieve the level of growth Harborough District Councils Core Strategy requires.
+- 5.23 On the basis that only three of the sites identified above are considered by Harborough District Council to be deliverable in the next 10 years (sites E, I and A from the list above) (source HDC) only these sites providing 72 new dwellings) are supported by the Neighbourhood Plan in order to achieve the level of growth Harborough District Councils Core Strategy requires.
 We know however that the District Council is reviewing its strategy with regards to future development and the new Local Plan may require either fewer or additional homes to be built depending upon the strategy for growth ultimately chosen.
-For this reason the Neighbourhood Plan Sites Assessment is based upon current Core Strategy requirements, however this may need to be adjusted upwards or downwards depending upon the outcome of the District Council's review, which might then justify a review of the Neighbourhood Plans' preferred sites and policies as the community has expressed a clear preference that further residential development should be kept to a minimum. - 5.22 Notwithstanding the identification of three sites for possible development, site number J may be deliverable only in the slightly longer term (source HDC) and is therefore (minus the thin ribbon of land to the North West) identified as a reserve site.
-Proposals for development on any other small sites within the Neighbourhood Plan Area shall be considered on their own merits as possible "windfall" sites.
+For this reason the Neighbourhood Plan Sites Assessment is based upon current Core Strategy requirements, however this may need to be adjusted upwards or downwards depending upon the outcome of the District Council's review, which might then justify a review of the Neighbourhood Plans' preferred sites and policies as the community has expressed a clear preference that further residential development should be kept to a minimum. - 5.24 Notwithstanding the identification of three sites for possible development, site number J may be deliverable only in the slightly longer term (source HDC) and is therefore (minus the thin ribbon of land to the North West) identified as a reserve site.
+Proposals for development on any other sites within the Neighbourhood Plan Area shall be considered on their own merits as possible "windfall" sites.